furagu/vargs-callback/README.md

 }
 ```

-The common problem of all that solutions is that you basically replace one boilerplate with another.
-Yes, you can not only load arguments, but also check types, you can even set default values.
-But still this is a boilerplate cluttering your code.
+A common problem of all these solutions is that you simply replace one boilerplate with another.
+You must still do some tricks before you can use the function parameters.
+And it clutters your code.

 ## Good Solution

 Let's talk about functions.

 First, a well-designed function should not have many parameters.
 Having more than three parameters often means function needs refactoring.
-One should split the code to several different funcitons, aggregate some separate parameters into one parameter object, so there are only small and concise functions left ([Refactoring: Improving the Design of Existing Code](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672) by Martin Fowler is the book to read on the subject).
+You should consider splitting the function code to several different funcitons or aggregating some of parameters into one parameter object until only small and concise functions left ([Refactoring: Improving the Design of Existing Code](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672) by Martin Fowler is the book to read on the subject).

-Second, there is a simple native way to deal with missing parameters.
-If there are less arguments than stated in the function parameter list, missing parameters take ```undefined``` value.
-One could do something like ```options = options || {}``` to handle such cases.
-It is natural, simple and easy to read.
+Second, there is a native JavaScript way to deal with missing parameters.
+If there are not enough arguments missing parameters are set to ```undefined``` and you can do something like ```options = options || {}``` to handle such cases.
+It is natural, it is simple and easy to read.

 Finally, there is the "Callback goes last" convention which simplifies asynchronous programming.
-This convention creates situations in which the callback takes place of one of the optional parameters.
+This convention creates situations when the callback takes place of one of the optional parameters.
 Callback taking the wrong place is the root cause of the variable arguments problem.

-Stated thus, the solution comes easily.
+Combining the above, the solution comes easily.
 The only thing needs to be done is _to move the callback to its place_, leaving missing parameters undefined.
 This is exactly what vargs-callback does.

 <a name="Usage" />
 ## Usage

-The library exports only one function and adds one non-enumerable property ```vargs``` to Function.prototype.
-Use it as follows.
+The library exports only one function which should be used as a decorator.

-Global or named functions:
+Function declarations:

 ```js
 var vargs = require('vargs-callback')